 There is no penalty if a company chooses to pay the fee in full on or before January 1.
 The CATPA Assessment Payment Form must accompany each payment.

-On or before February 1st of each year, the CATPA staff wis required to report to the Division of Insurance any insurer's failure to report and/or pay the CATPA fee.
+On or before February 1st of each year, the CATPA staff is required to report to the Division of Insurance any insurer's failure to report and/or pay the CATPA fee.
 In doing so, CATPA receives a list from the Division of Insurance of all insurance companies licensed to issue motor vehicle policies in Colorado and then compares this list with those companies who have submitted their assessment and payment.
 Companies not reporting to CATPA are then reported to the Division of Insurance.
-The Commissioner of Insurance will notify the insurer of the fee requirement.
-If the insurer fails to pay the fee within fifteen days after receiving the notice, the Commissioner may suspend the insurer’s certificate of authority or impose a civil penalty of not more than one hundred twenty percent of the amount due or both.

 Required Forms - 2020 Form is now posted below